The Face Painter: Production

 Fred Stoller based Kramer's altercation with Barry the chimpanzee on a childhood visit to Monkey Jungle, during which he witnessed visitors throwing rocks at the monkeys.
 In the apology scene, a trainer was standing just off-camera to direct the chimpanzee's behavior.

 In the original script, Kramer tells Jerry that if he no longer wants to be part of society, he should move to the bottle city of Kandor, continuing the series' tradition of Superman references.
 In the final draft Kandor was replaced by the East Side.
-The character Alec Berg was named after a Seinfeld writer.
+The character Alec Berg was named after Alec Berg, a Seinfeld writer.

 George's story arc originally had a different ending: After George tells Siena he loves her the second time, she responds, "I love you too."
 He then asks her to marry him, and she agrees.
 This ending was filmed but not used, though the idea of George becoming engaged was repurposed for the next season's premiere.